engineering-collaboration/book/docs/book/anatomy-of-a-code-change/documentation.md

 Beyond disciplines, demographics and culture influence the language and tone of what we write.
 Humor and interpersonal formality are subjective and region-influenced.
 Documentation within the same region might differ between organizational cultures.
 We consider cultural elements when writing and when reading documentation.

-After considering the Diataxis-axis and the language, we consider where to place our documentation.
+After considering the Diátaxis-axis and the language, we consider where to place our documentation.
 We place quickstarts for software into the README within the source code repository of our product.
 Further information on external platforms or wiki pages.
 Information needed for the usage of our software cannot be placed in environments that require other credentials.

 ## Documentation media